 The Office of Teaching and Learning works with NDSU faculty and staff to create, implement, and assess programs that actively involve students in learning as the road to success.
-We have six major programs that offer a variety of events, services, degrees, and training opportunities.
+We have eight major programs that offer a variety of events, services, degrees, and training opportunities.
 Each of the following programs operates under the Office of Teaching and Learning and relates, in some way, to teaching and learning.

 College Teaching Certificate

 A structured program in pedagogy for graduate students who plan to teach in a college or university or individuals who already have a graduate degree and work on campus.